sparkflows/sparkflows-docs/docs/commands/h2-db.rst

 H2 Database
 ===========

 By default Fire Insights uses the H2 DB for storing the metadata.
-These include users, groups, projects, workflows etc.
+These include users, groups, projects, workflows, workflow executions etc.

 Logging into H2 DB